ZachWatkins/zachwatkins.github.io/portfolio/remarklet/index.md

 - Finish Resizing Element: Enter
 - Delete Element: Delete

-[Text Mode]
+# Keyboard Shortcuts: Text Mode

 - Return to Drag Mode: Ctrl + Enter

-If you enjoyed using this tool, I would appreciate hearing from you! watkinza@gmail.com
+If you enjoy using this tool, I'd love to know!
+You can email me at <a href="mailto:zach@zachwatkins.dev">zach&#64;zachwatkins.dev</a>.

-JavaScript and CSS code that were created by jQuery and jQuery UI (custom build) are attributed and separated from the author's code by notes in the source files.

 # Features: